CastraRegina/ars-est-in-v_rb0/README.md

     - gray-scale as lines with different thickness
     - gray-scale as lines with different density
   - Op art, optical art

+- First steps / first ideas for realisation
+  - dove of peace (b/w) with "Peace" in several languages, One bold font outline vs. filled (partially)
+  - Smiley out of glyphs ";-)" (b/w) with "Happiness / Luck" in several languages, One bold font outline vs. filled (partially)

 ## Copyright topics
 - Reuse of Wikipedia texts: